sargo-devel/Cables/README.md

 All elements (cables, boxes, connectors etc.) in this workbench are  [Arch Component](https://wiki.freecad.org/Arch_Component) elements.
 The cable element is based on [Arch Pipe](https://wiki.freecad.org/Arch_Pipe) class.

 ## Wiki
-This workbench does not have any FreeCAD Wiki page yet.
-This is planned soon.
+This workbench has a documentation which is a part of FreeCAD Wiki: [Cables Workbench Wiki](https://wiki.freecad.org/Cables_Workbench).

-You can install the workbench and see [examples](https://github.com/sargo-devel/Cables/tree/master/examples) to have a closer look into details.
+You can also install the workbench and see [examples](https://github.com/sargo-devel/Cables/tree/master/examples) to have a closer look into details.
 These files contain Info text with some additional hints.

 ## Installation
 Currently the only method to install this workbench is to copy its entire `Cables/` folder to the FreeCAD local `Mod/` folder.
 Details: [Installing more workbenches](https://wiki.freecad.org/Installing_more_workbenches).